Sparse Classification: a scalable discrete optimization perspective: Towards a theoretical understanding of asymptotic support recovery

-In this section, we provide some intuition on the theoretical mechanisms involved in the phase transition phenomenon in accuracy.
-As mentioned in the introduction, a large body of literature has provided information theoretic limitations \citep{wainwright2009information,wang2010information,gamarnik17} or theoretical guarantees of support recovery by some specific algorithms \citep{wainwright2009sharp,pilanci2015sparse} for sparse linear regression.
-In classification, however, because of the categorical nature of outputs, predictions are no longer linear function of the inputs, and theoretical study is harder to conduct.
-Yet, some recent work in signal processing \citep{jacques2013robust} provides some theoretical understanding on 1-bit compressed sensing, a framework similar to classification.
+As mentioned in the introduction, a large body of literature has provided information-theoretic limitations \citep{wainwright2009information,wang2010information,gamarnik17} or theoretical guarantees of support recovery by some specific algorithms \citep{wainwright2009sharp,pilanci2015sparse} for sparse linear regression, { which supported the empirical observation of a phase transition \citep{donoho2006breakdown,bertsimas2016cio}.
+In classification, however, we did not observe such a sharp phenomenon.
+In this section, we provide some intuition on the theoretical mechanisms involved for perfect support recovery in classification specifically.
+We prove an information-theoretic sufficient condition to achieve perfect support recovery and compare it with analogous bounds for linear regression, as well recent theoretical results on 1-bit compressed sensing \citep{jacques2013robust,scarlett2017limits}.}